LAW ENFORCEMENT

 COUNCIL.

-The Law Enforcement Torch Run Executive Council is the governing body of LETR activity and strategy in Vermont.
+The Law Enforcement Torch Run Council is the advisory committee for LETR activity and strategy in Vermont.
 Council members are elected to serve 3-year, renewable terms.
 The Council is led by Co-Directors who are elected to 2-year renewable terms.

 Executive Council